faraday-motion/pacer/README.md

 Pacer is build on top of the [Arduino core for ESP8266](https://github.com/esp8266/Arduino#documentation) and is running on the NODEMCU ESP8266.

-[PlatformIO](http://platformio.org/) is the development environmnet that is managing all the project dependencies.
+[PlatformIO](http://platformio.org/) is the development environmnet that is managing all the project dependencies for Pacer.

 ## Software Getting Started